 Imagine, if you will, having a long, hard week of work.
 That’s probably not that hard to imagine.
 In fact, that’s probably the last thing you want to think about, but for the sake of this scenario please bare with it.
 Most of us have a rather busy life that starts on Monday and ends on Friday.
 We get up early only to sit in traffic, come rain or shine.
-We work for hours and have lunch breaks that feel like they’re way too short.
-We take care of our families: spouses, children, and the family pet who sheds on our furniture.
+Work for hours and have lunch breaks that feel like they’re way too short.
+Take care of our families: spouses, children, and the family pet who sheds on our furniture.
 Frankly, we do it all, which is why we worship the weekend — hallelujah!

 So when should posts be made?

 In keeping with people’s normal, daily schedules, you would think that the evening would be the ideal time for writing content for social media.
 By the time the sun sets people are at home, having dinner, and resting after a long day.
 However, you’d be wrong in this assumption.
 The general consensus for social media postings is that posting in the evening is not an ideal time.

 Ironically, the best times to make posts is when people are going about their day.
 It’s not when they’re relaxing at home or when they’re off work, but when they’re actually busiest.
 The times range from about seven in the morning to about four in the afternoon, which is usually when people are out and about.
 Depending on what outlet you use, the best times for posting will vary.
 Facebook and Twitter seem to do best in the early afternoon while Linkedin and Google+ do well in the mornings.

 So my posts should take place during someone’s busy day?